HIPAA Compliant AI for Therapists: 9 Critical Truths

 Risk +

-No — not with patient data.
-OpenAI does not offer a HIPAA-compliant version of ChatGPT with a signed Business Associate Agreement for standard or Plus accounts.
-Entering any Protected Health Information — patient name, date of birth, diagnosis, or session content — into ChatGPT is a HIPAA violation.
-This applies to the browser interface, the mobile app, the API without a specific enterprise healthcare agreement, and any ChatGPT plugin.
+No. OpenAI does not offer a signed BAA for standard or Plus ChatGPT accounts.
+Entering any PHI — patient name, DOB, diagnosis, session content — is a HIPAA violation.
+This applies to the browser, mobile app, API without a specific enterprise healthcare agreement, and every plugin.

 ?